Feature #275

 Yes, once the background audio service is built, it shouldn't be that difficult to control it with domain settings.
 Note that if WebView does not provide controls for extracting the audio stream and passing it off to a background service, it may be necessary to wait until the Privacy WebView fork before this can be implemented.
 I haven't spent enough time looking at it yet to be sure, but if that is the case this feature will need to be moved to the 4.x series.

-Updated by Soren Stoutner almost 6 years ago
+Updated by Soren Stoutner over 6 years ago

 I spent a bunch of time testing on various devices from Android 5.1.1 to 8.1.0.
 All of them were running Privacy Browser 2.8.1 with WebView 66.0.3359.126.